 Predominate use in the area is agricultural.
-The subject is bordered by agricultural land owned by the lessee.
+The area also quality land for recreational big game hunting.
+The subject parcels are bordered by agricultural land owned by the lessee.
 The lessee contacted the DNRC with respect to potentially purchasing the property through the Land Banking Program.
-If the sale occurs this parcel would be assembled.
+If the sales occur the parcels would be assembled with the property owned by the lessee.